LukaszKorzybski/aidi.js/README.md

 # aidi.js
 Angular Inspired Dependency Injection library

+Requires ES5 runtime.
+The source is written in ES6 but it is transpiled to ES5 in the build step.

 ## Import

 Aidi.js uses CommonJS module definition.
 Depending on your environment you will